pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 The `public passphrase` will be used when running abewalletmlp, and the `private passphrase` will be used to unlock the wallet for generating new address or transferring ABEL tokens.

-Note that differ from `abewalletlegacy`, there is no initial address generated, and we'll explain how to generate one as mining address or payee address later.
+Note that compared to `abewalletlegacy`, there is no initial address generated, and we'll explain how to generate one as mining address or payee address later.

 ***VERY IMPORTANT: keep the mnemonic list in a safe place.
 The mnemonic list can be used for recovering the wallet, install another machine while using the same wallet.***